USCbiostats/BinaryDosage/README.md

 benefits of a binary format are two fold - decreased hard drive storage requirements (compared to a VCF file), and speed of parsing/analyses.
-The BinaryDosage package contains functions to convert VCF and Impute2 formatted files into BDose format, along with functions to merge and subset samples/SNPs.
+The BinaryDosage package contains functions to convert VCF and Impute2 formatted files into BDose format, along with functions to merge samples.

 For GWAS/GWIS analysis of BinaryDosage files, please refer to the [**GxEScanR**](https://github.com/USCbiostats/GxEScanR) package.